 Students typically fulfill core requirements during the first and second years.
 To encourage exploration and diversity, students may not take two courses in the same discipline in the same semester during the first two years.

-The sections to the left offer a brief description of each core requirement as well as a non-exhaustive list of possible courses.
+The sections above offer a brief description of each core requirement as well as a non-exhaustive list of possible courses.
 Additionally, students can search for courses that fulfill specific core requirements by visiting the Schedule of Classes and searching by attribute type.

 Students should consult their MyDegree audit for a list of their core requirements.
 The audit monitors progress toward completion of core requirements (as well as requirements for major and minor programs), and it also provides detailed information about which courses fulfill specific requirements.
 This is especially useful during preregistration when students are choosing their schedules for the next semester.

 Please note that the Undergraduate Bulletin for the academic year in which the student matriculated is the ultimate authority on all degree requirements.